 Domaine de Marcoux Vineyards, Wines, Winemaking

-Domaine de Marcoux produces 3 red Chateauneuf du Pape wines and two white Chateauneuf du Pape wines as well as wines from Cotes du Rhone and Lirac.
+Domaine de Marcoux produces 2 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape wine.
+The Armenier also produces wine in the Cotes du Rhone and Lirac appellations.

-Serving and Decanting Domaine Marcoux with Wine, Food Pairing Tips
+Serving Domaine Marcoux with Wine, Food Pairing Tips

 The white wine of Domaine de Marcoux is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 Domaine Marcoux also produces wine from the Cotes du Rhone and Lirac appellations, where they own 2.7 hectares of vines.
-The Lirac wine is sold as Lorentine.
+The Lirac wine is sold under the name of Domaine Lorentine

 Domaine de Marcoux Wine Tasting Notes